Mass-Producing Failures of Multimodal Systems with Language Models: Evaluating Safety Filters with

 These results surface the risks of potential misuse when releasing any evaluation system such as \ours{}: evaluations expose failures in deployed models, which can then be exploited by adversaries.
 To mitigate the risks in our case, we evaluated the safety filters of a closed-source system (so Midjourney can update the vulnerable model and revoke access to the old version if necessary), and sent Midjourney our results prior to publishing.

 We think deploying \ours{} favors the system designer over the adversary.
-Adversaries only have to find one failure to be successful, while the designer has to find all failures.
-Thus, the designer needs systematic tools like \ours{} to be successful, while the adversary sees diminishing returns for subsequent failures.
-Moreover, there is a strong precedent in the security literature that ``security through obscurity'' is not an effective defense---when failures exist, adversaries find them \citep{saltzer1975protection, wang2016learning, guo2018defending, solaiman2019release}.
+First, adversaries only have to find one failure to be successful, while the designer has to find all failures; the designer needs systematic tools like \ours{} to be successful, while the adversary sees diminishing returns for subsequent failures.
+Second, \ours{} in particular favors defenders over attackers due to the reliance on the copurs to find failures; defenders that host models on platforms, like StabilityAI and MidJourney, have access to actual user queries that they can use \ours{} to analyze, while attackers must rely on public corpora.
+And finally, there is a strong precedent in the security literature that ``security through obscurity'' is not an effective defense---when failures exist, adversaries find them \citep{saltzer1975protection, wang2016learning, guo2018defending, solaiman2019release}.
 Instead, it is better to disclose failures early so system designers can fix them.